Roles and Responsibilities

 - Mutual respect is key.
 Mentors and mentees must make the effort to communicate clearly, honestly, and respectfully in spite of potential differing opinions so that ultimately they can learn from one another.

-Ms. Espinosa moved to New York in the year 2000 from Cali, Colombia to pursue her desire of becoming a forensic psychologist.
+Ms. Espinosa moved to New York in the year 2000 from Cali, Colombia.
 As an immigrant in NYC she had to work harder to attain her goals because of challenges she faced such as English as a second language.
-She studied English for two years at Queens College to obtain a good level of understanding in the language.
 She also became a personal trainer to support herself as a college student.
-In 2004 she continued her degree in psychology which she had started in Colombia.
-In May of 2010 she received her Bachelor's and Master's degrees in Forensic Psychology with Magna Cum Laude honors from the City University of New York (CUNY).
+In 2004, she continued her degree in psychology, which she had started in Colombia.
+In May of 2010, she received her Bachelor's and Master's degrees in Forensic Psychology with Magna Cum Laude honors from the City University of New York.

-During her last years of school at CUNY, Ms. Espinosa began working in the nonprofit sector, including the Latina Institute.
+During her last years of school at CUNY, Ms. Espinosa began working in the nonprofit sector.
 Before graduating, she spent a year abroad at the University of Paris studying French.
 Upon her return to New York she began to work for the suicide prevention program, Life is Precious, where she had the opportunity to counsel Latina adolescents who suffered from depression and suicidal ideations.

 In May of 2013, Ms. Espinosa received her second Master's degree in Public Administration with an international specialization from the Robert F. Wagner Graduate School of Public Service at NYU.
-She also completed the Professional Development Program, Managing Yourself and Leading Others, from the Harvard Division of Continuing Education in August, 2013.
+Ms. Espinosa is currently pursuing the Ed.M.
+School Leadership Program (SLP) at Harvard Graduate School of Education.